Go to content

 To Understand Light

-To know how to choose your future lighting, it's important to know its characteristics.
+To know how to choose future lighting for your greenhouse, it's important to know its characteristics.
 These will help you achieve your production and growth objectives.
 With so many different types of horticultural lighting on the market, you're likely to find yourself drowning in information and acronyms.
 You'll come across measurements such as Watt, Lumens, LUX, PAR, PPF and PPFD.
 It's true that they're all related to lighting in general, but not all of them are relevant to horticultural lighting.
 The most important thing is to understand which measurements to look at, depending on your requirements.
-C’est pourquoi, il est nécessaire de comprendre le fonctionnement de la lumière.
+That is why it is important to know how light works.

 14 November 2023